Gravitational Foundations and Exact Solutions in $n$-Dimensional Fractional Cosmology

+The present work is primarily situated within the first class, since the fractional modification is introduced through a weighted action.
+However, it is important to emphasize that these categories are not mutually exclusive, and several models in the literature combine elements from more than one class.
+Our use of this classification is therefore intended only as a heuristic guide to organize the discussion, rather than as a claim of a new or exhaustive classification.

 Each of the mentioned strategies introduces distinct features and advantages compared to their classical counterparts, while also presenting specific challenges and complexities in interpretation.

 In this work, let us implement the first and simplest strategy.
 We establish a fractional SB cosmological model in $n$ dimensions by incorporating a Riemann--Liouville type kernel into the time integral of the action.
 Our objectives are not only to investigate the gravitational structure of the proposed framework but also to obtain exact solutions and analyze their cosmological predictions in comparison to those of the corresponding standard models.

 In addition, in the original SB framework, no scalar potential was considered \cite{saez1986simple}.
 However, in this work, we extend the theory to higher dimensions by incorporating a scalar potential alongside a time-dependent kernel in the action, effectively yielding a generalized fractional scalar field cosmology.
 This constitutes the main significant differences.
 Our main objectives are then to address the following questions. \begin{itemize} \item